izayoijiichan/VGO/Documentation~/UniVGO/Usage.md

 |2|Offset|Relative to the GameObject.|required||x: 0.0, y: 0.0, z: 0.0|
 |3|Radius|The radius of the sphere.|required|[0.0 - 1.0]|0.0|

+#### 5. Particle System

+Set the ParticleSystem if necessary.
+You can set it while checking the effect in `Scene View`.
+Shaders for particles can be used as shaders.

 ___
 ## Create VGO (other than humanoid avatar)